 To keep your equipment in tip-top shape, maintaining your new equipment is important.

-Rentals through Enercare Advantage come with biannual maintenance (once every two years) and we will fix the equipment for free any time it breaks down.*
+Rentals through Enercare Advantage come with a maintenance once every two years and we will fix the equipment for free any time it breaks down.*

 Air Conditioner Maintenance Tips